alxlion/eyeloupe/README.md

 ## Usage

-Eyeloupe is exclusively developed for Rails framework.
+Eyeloupe is exclusively developed for the Rails framework.

 You can use it in your development environment to debug your application but it's not recommended to use it in production.